giosteh/NAORobotChallenge-Purrformance/README.md

-NAO Robot Choreography Generator using A* Search
+# NAO Robot Choreography Generator using A* Search

-This project utilizes Artificial Intelligence (the A* Search Algorithm) to generate an optimal dance choreography for a NAO robot.
-The system calculates a sequence of moves that fits within a specific song duration, ensures mandatory moves are performed, and optimizes for aesthetic variety using a custom cost function.
+This project uses Artificial Intelligence (the A* Search Algorithm) to generate an optimal dance choreography for a NAO robot.
+The system calculates a sequence of moves that fits within the song duration, ensures mandatory moves are included, and optimizes for aesthetic variety using a custom cost function.

----Group Members---
+---

+## Group Members

-Group Name: Purrformance
+**Group Name:** Purrformance

-Giovanni Stea - giovanni.stea@studio.unibo.it
+- Giovanni Stea – giovanni.stea@studio.unibo.it

-Şimal Yücel - simal.yucel@studio.unibo.it
+- Şimal Yücel – simal.yucel@studio.unibo.it

----Project Repository---
+---

+## Project Repository

 https://github.com/giosteh/NAORobotChallenge-Purrformance

----Requirements & Libraries---
+---

+## Requirements & Libraries

-!!!IMPORTANT: This project requires Python 2.7 because the naoqi SDK is not compatible with Python 3.
+IMPORTANT: This project requires **Python 2.7** because the **naoqi SDK is not compatible with Python 3**.

-Required Modules:
+Required modules:

--naoqi (Aldebaran SDK)
+- naoqi (Aldebaran SDK)
+- pygame
+- aima-python (included in the project under the “aima” folder)

+To install pygame:
--pygame (Install via: pip install pygame)
+pip install pygame

-aima-python (The project uses search algorithms from the aimacode/aima-python repository.
-The aima folder is included in the source code.)

----Project Structure---

-* **LICENSE**: The license file for the project.
-* **README.md**: This documentation file.
-* **presentation.pdf**: The slides explaining the project logic.
-* **src/**: The main source code directory containing:
-    * **dance.py**: The main entry point script.
-It contains the A* algorithm, the cost function logic, and the choreography execution.
-    * **moves/**: A folder containing the pre-programmed motion primitives for the NAO robot.
+---

+## Project Structure

+LICENSE
+README.md
+presentation.pdf
+src/
+• dance.py — main script containing A*, cost function, and choreography execution
+• moves/ — folder with NAO motion primitives
-    * **aima/**: A folder containing the AIMA search library used for pathfinding.
+• aima/ — AIMA search library
-    * **passin_me_by.mp3**: The audio file used for the choreography.
+• passin_me_by.mp3 — audio file used for choreography
-    * **requirements.txt**: A text file listing the necessary Python dependencies.
+• requirements.txt — dependency list

+---

----How to Run on Simulated NAO---
+## How to Run on a Simulated NAO Robot

--Launch Choregraphe:
-Open the Choregraphe application on your computer.
+1. Launch the Choregraphe application.

--Start the Virtual Robot:
+2. Connect to a virtual robot:
-In Choregraphe, go to Connection > Connect to virtual robot.
+   Connection → Connect to virtual robot.
-Note the Port number displayed in the connection window (e.g., 51346 or 37995).
+   Note the port number shown (e.g., 51346 or 37995).

--Audio Setup:
-Ensure the file passin_me_by.mp3 is located in the src folder alongside the script.
+3. Ensure the file “passin_me_by.mp3” is inside the src folder.

--Run the Script:
-Open your terminal, navigate to the src folder, and run the script passing the port number as an argument:
+4. Open a terminal, navigate to the src folder, and run the script using the port number:
    python dance.py <port_number>
    Example:
    python dance.py 34561